K3VRAL/libosu/README.md

 ## Documentation

-God I'm going to hate this part
+God I'm going to hate this part; I'll probably make a github wiki on this one day

 TODO